syncfusion-content/wpf-docs/wpf/SfDataGrid/Overview.md

 </tr>
 <tr>
 <td>
-Exporting To Pdf
+Exporting To PDF
 </td>
 <td>
-SfDataGrid control provides support for exporting the data into a pdf file.
-You can decide what are the contents is need to export in pdf file.
-You can export Grouping, Filtering, Summaries and DetailsView, StackedHeaders in to pdf file.To get more information about {{ '[ExportToPdf](http://help.syncfusion.com/wpf/sfdatagrid/export-to-pdf)' | markdownify }}.
+SfDataGrid control provides support for exporting the data into a PDF file.
+You can decide what are the contents is need to export in PDF file.
+You can export Grouping, Filtering, Summaries and DetailsView, StackedHeaders in to PDF file.To get more information about {{ '[ExportToPdf](http://help.syncfusion.com/wpf/sfdatagrid/export-to-pdf)' | markdownify }}.
 </td>
 </tr>
 <tr>